Yokesh-4040/Google-Admob-Template/README.md

  ==================================
  * IMPORTANT NOTES:
  * This script can be used to check weather ads are working properly.
- * Need to only request the ads, as soon as ad loads ad will be displayed.
- * No need to call the show function for any of the ads
+ * Just Request for the ads.
+ * Ads will be automatically displayed as soon as the ads are loaded
  * All the ad Ids can be entered in the inspector
  * In case testing just you need to check the testing check box in inspector.
  * All the test Id are already loaded.

+ New Update V 3.2.1
- * Banner ad position can be changed in the inspector under "banner ad properties"
+ * Banner ad position can be changed in the inspector under "banner ad properties".
+ New Update V 3.2.2
+ * Fixed IOS banner Ads not showing.

 Thanks for using the template, please support and follow us on
 Github: https://github.com/Mr-FourtyFourty?tab=repositories